Standards Of Practice

 provide the consumer with a safe and wholesome food

 product.
-ELDU stand as a threat to that goal if not
+ELDU stands as a threat to that goal if not

 carefully monitored.
 As the primary health professional

-working I the food animal industry, veterinarians must
+working in the food animal industry, veterinarians must

-assume a strong and positive role in assuring threat
+assume a strong and positive role in assuring that

 drugs are used carefully and wisely.
 ELDU requires following